Manage collections and tables

 Create a collection

-You can create a collection in the Astra Portal or with the Data API.
+You can create a collection in the Astra Portal, with the Data API, or with the Astra CLI:

 2. Click Data Explorer.

-3. In the Keyspace field, select the keyspace where you want to create the collection or use default_keyspace.
+3. In the Keyspace field, select the keyspace where you want to create the collection.

 4. Click Create Collection.

-• Enable Vector-enabled collection if you want to store vector data in this collection.
+• If you want to store vector data in this collection, enable Vector-enabled collection.

-• Disable Vector-enabled collection if you don’t want to store vector data in this collection.
+• If you don’t want to store vector data in this collection, disable Vector-enabled collection.

 7. For vector-enabled collections, select an Embedding generation method:

-You can’t attach a vectorize integration to a collection after you create the collection.
-If you want to use vectorize, you must enable it when you create the collection.
+You cannot attach an embedding provider integration to a collection after you create the collection.
+If you want to use an embedding provider integration, you must select it when you create the collection.

-You can manually provide embeddings even if the collection has a vectorize integration.
+If you select an embedding provider integration, you can still manually provide embeddings when you insert data.
 However, you must ensure that the manually-provided embeddings have the same dimensions and model as the automatically-generated embeddings.

 8. Click Create collection.